U.N. adopts historic resolution aimed at ending plastic pollution

-Wednesday’s resolution came on the third day of the biennial United Nations Environment Assembly in Nairobi, which over 150 countries are attending.
+Wednesday’s resolution came on the third day of the biennial United Nations Environment Assembly in Nairobi, where more than 150 countries are represented.
 It calls for the creation of an intergovernmental negotiating committee to hash out details of a treaty by the end of 2024.

+“This is just an amazing show of what the world can do when we work together,” said U.S. delegate Monica Medina, the assistant secretary of state for oceans and international environmental and scientific affairs.
+Choking back tears, she added, “It is the beginning of the end of the scourge of plastic on this planet … I think we will look back on this as a day for our children and grandchildren.”

 The committee’s mandate includes all phases of the plastic life cycle — from design and production to waste management.
-It comes at a time when the world produces billions of pounds of plastic waste annually — some 353 million tons in 2019, according to a recent Organization for Economic Cooperation and Development report, and amid mounting scientific concerns about issues such as marine plastic debris and the potential impact of microplastics.
+It comes at a time when the world produces billions of pounds of plastic waste annually — some 353 million tons in 2019, according to a recent report from the Organization for Economic Cooperation and Development, and amid mounting scientific concerns about issues such as marine plastic debris and the potential impact of microplastics.

+Millions of tons of plastic end up in the oceans each year, leading to alarming images of turtles and other wildlife caught in the waste.
+Even Mount Everest has not escaped microplastics pollution.
+The United States contributes most to this deluge, according to a National Academy of Sciences study, generating about 287 pounds of plastics per person.

 “The high and rapidly increasing levels of plastic pollution represent a serious environmental problem at a global scale,” noted the U.N. resolution, which also acknowledged “the urgent need to strengthen global coordination, cooperation and governance to take immediate actions toward the long-term elimination of plastic pollution.”

 Some countries, states and municipalities have taken action to curb plastic waste.
-Rwanda, for instance, has had a plastic bag ban on its books for more than a decade.
+Rwanda, for instance, has had a ban on plastic bags for more than a decade.
 In the United States, Sens.
-Dan Sullivan (R-Alaska) and Sheldon Whitehouse (D-R.I.) have led congressional efforts on plastic pollution, including the Save Our Seas 2.0 Act, which former president Donald Trump signed into law in 2020.
-But this latest move represents the most concerted international effort yet to tackle the plastic problem.
+Dan Sullivan (R-Alaska) and Sheldon Whitehouse (D-R.I.) have led congressional efforts on plastic pollution, including the Save Our Seas 2.0 Act, which President Donald Trump signed into law in 2020.
+But this latest move is the most concerted international effort yet to tackle the problem of plastic pollution.

 Sign up for the latest news about climate change, energy and the environment, delivered every Thursday

-Activists welcomed the agreement as well.
-“It has all the critical components we thought were necessary at this stage in the process,” said Erin Simon, head of business and plastic waste at the World Wildlife Fund.
+Environmental activists and industry representatives alike welcomed the agreement.
+“It has all the critical components we thought were necessary at this stage in the process,” said Erin Simon, the head of business and plastic waste at the World Wildlife Fund.
+In a statement, the International Council of Chemical Associations, a trade association, wrote, “We commend the governments that spent long days finding common ground to develop a meaningful resolution to address plastic pollution.”

 The U.N. resolution was years in the making, said David Azoulay, an attorney at the Center for International Environmental Law.
 He remembers the idea first surfacing at the 2016 iteration of the U.N.
 Environment Assembly in the context of marine plastic.
 “Envisioning a treaty was unthinkable,” said Azoulay.
 But, he added, Wednesday’s resolution has gone even beyond that early focus.